jtenner/FMC-fabric/README.md

 Sends your last death coordinates in chat after you respawn (only visible to you).

+### No Tool Breaking

+Tools in your MAIN hand become unusable when at 1 durability. **YOUR TOOLS CAN STILL BREAK**!
+For example if you have 2 durability sword and you destroy a block.

 ----

 If you have any suggestions you can email me at: you@flourick.me